 Density and locality were measured for subnetworks consisting of the set of genes co-annotated to each GO term and compared to scores from 1,000 random sets of genes of the same size (see Table 1; Supp.
 Table 1 for full data).
 In total, 818 GO terms of the 1078 tested (76%) were composed of gene sets that were significantly co-expressed (p ≤ 0.01) in at least one network using density or locality relative to the randomized gene lists of the same size.
 Broken down by network as well by co-expression score, there was substantial co-expression among GO terms for both density and locality in each network.
 Density was significant for the most GO terms in the ZmRoot network, while locality performed best in ZmPAN (see Table 1).
 Considering terms captured by both scores or by either score, overlap between the two co-expression metrics was comparable.
 As previously reported (Schaefer et al., 2014), GO terms that exhibit strong co-expression between members often do so in only a subset of the networks (Supp.
 Table 1).
 Thus, both the biological context of the expression data and nature of the co-expression score influence the subset of GO terms with significantly co-expression.
 Overall, while density and locality recover different GO terms, there are substantially more GO terms with significantly co-expressed genes, for either score, than those found by size-matched randomly generated sets of genes (Supp.
 Table 1).

 In addition to detecting strong co-expression among genes previously annotated by functional processes, unsupervised network clustering using the Markov Cluster algorithm (Dongen, 2000) showed distinct modules within each network (Supp.
 Table 2).
 A large number of clusters were significantly enriched for genes that are co-annotated for the same GO term (hypergeometric p-value ≤ 0.01; Supp.
 Table 3).
 Not all clusters identified previously annotated gene sets.
 Many strongly co-expressed clusters lacked any previously annotated function (Table 2; Supp.
 Table 3) potentially identifying novel co-regulated biological processes.
 Additionally, all networks exhibited a truncated power law distribution in the number of significant interactions (degree) for genes in the network (Supp.
-Figure 1–3), which is typical of biological networks
+Figure 1–3), which is typical of biological networks (Ghazalpour et al., 2006).

 Enrichment analysis of HPO and HPO+ candidate gene sets